Viewpoint by Dr Yossef Ben-Meir

-The writer is an American sociologist who resides in Marrakech, Morocco.
+The writer is President of the High Atlas Foundation in Marrakech, Morocco.

 MARRAKECH (IDN) – One ought not to doubt the Kingdom of Morocco’s abiding sincerity in its commitment to the principles of multiculturalism and to the diverse identities that constitute this Islamic nation.
 This embracing on the part of the government and the general public is a real, constant, and codified one, even synonymous with what it means today to be a Moroccan.
 However, the lived pluralistic experiences of the people must take new forms with every generation, and its translation into advancing development is now the nation’s foresighted call.

 In the past decade, Morocco’s constitution backed by the people’s referendum has made the composition of diverse identities immutable.
 The public and civil actions to preserve the cultural past for the whole of the country have seen commendable acceleration, with a common desire being the norm to participate in the restoration and knowledge-sharing activities when opportunities arise.

 However, while discussing and teaching about the multi-faceted national identity is important, the outcome of intercultural dialogue and partnership must surpass this.
 If we are, to be honest, and we must be, considering the harsh conditions (and worsening due to the pandemic) of poverty that impact most people and especially those in rural places, then we must admit that Moroccan multiculturalism is not reaching Morocco’s own standard of translation into sustainable development for all the people.